Robert McNamara as Secretary of Defense: Cuban Missile Crisis

 The Cuban Missile Crisis was a nuclear standoff between the United States and the Soviet Union and lasted for 13 days in October 1962.
 When President Kennedy received confirmation of the placement of offensive Soviet missiles in Cuba, he immediately set up the 'Executive Committee', referred to as 'ExComm'.
 This committee included United States government officials, such as Robert McNamara, advising Kennedy on the crisis.
 Kennedy instructed ExComm to immediately come up with a response to the Soviet threat unanimously without him present.

-The Joint Chiefs of Staff favored launching air strikes against the Soviet missile sites in Cuba, an opinion that McNamara did not hold.
-He advised Kennedy against the chiefs, warning that air strikes would almost certainly be metaphorically crossing the Rubicon.
+The Joint Chiefs of Staff favored launching air strikes against the Soviet missile sites in Cuba, an opinion that McNamara initially agreed with.
+(Note: The historian Max Boot would write that McNamara and Robert Kennedy "later adjusted their recollections to excise their hawkish proposals" for a bombing strike against Cuba during the Missile Crisis.)
+He later advised Kennedy against the chiefs, warning that air strikes would almost certainly be metaphorically crossing the Rubicon.

 On Tuesday 16 October, ExComm had their first meeting.
 The majority of officials favored an air attack on Cuba in hopes to destroy the missile sites, although the vote was not unanimous which brought them to other alternatives.
 By the end of the week, ExComm came up with four different alternative strategies to present to the president: a blockade, an air strike, an invasion, or some combination of these.
 These actions are known as OPLAN 312, OPLAN 314 and OPLAN 316.
 A quarantine was a way to prevent the Soviets from bringing any military equipment in or out of Cuba; the word 'quarantine' had been recommended by Admiral George Anderson because a blockade is considered an act of war.
 During the final review of both alternatives on Sunday 21 October, upon Kennedy's request, McNamara presented the argument against the attack and for the quarantine.
 On Wednesday 24 October at 10:00 am EDT, the quarantine line around Cuba went into effect.

 McNamara's relations with the hawkish Joint Chiefs of Staff had been strained during the crisis, and his relations with Admiral Anderson and General Curtis LeMay were especially testy.
 Both Anderson and LeMay had favored invading Cuba, welcoming the prospects of a war with the Soviet Union, under the grounds that a war with them was already inevitable, and whose attitudes towards Kennedy and McNamara had verged on insubordination.
-Anderson had at a one-point ordered McNamara out of the Naval Operations Room, saying that as a civilian he was unqualified to be making decisions about naval matters, leading McNamara to say that he was the Defense Secretary and Anderson was unqualified to be ordering him to do anything.
+Reportedly, Anderson had at a one-point ordered McNamara out of the Naval Operations Room, saying that as a civilian he was unqualified to be making decisions about naval matters, leading McNamara to say that he was the Defense Secretary and Anderson was unqualified to be ordering him to do anything.
 Anderson had a different recollection of the 24 October incident, and would later accuse McNamara of micromanagement: